Nelson-Gon/pytemplates/docs/source/CONTRIBUTING.rst

 * Uploads ``dist`` to test.pypi.org with ``twine upload --repository-url https://test.pypi.org/legacy/ dist/*``
 * If everything looks good, asks you to upload to pypi.org with ``twine upload dist/*``

-Please note that the 'my_project' project is released with a `Contributor Code of Conduct <https://github/com/Nelson-Gon/my_project/.github/CODE_OF_CONDUCT.md>`_.
+Please note that the 'our_project' project is released with a `Contributor Code of Conduct <https://github/com/Nelson-Gon/our_project/.github/CODE_OF_CONDUCT.md>`_.
 By contributing to this project, you agree to abide by its terms.